acuparse/acuparse/docs/DOCKER.md

 # Acuparse Docker Installation Guide

-**Running Acuparse in Docker is currently in early but stable support.**

 **The Acuparse container itself does NOT contain a local database.**
 Use `acuparse/mariadb` for best compatibility.